 Maybe you anticipated this and hoped it would be minimal, and maybe you’re blindsided.
-As he begins to describe what you need, you might hear words like “root canal,” or “dental implant,” but most of your mind is flooding with dollar signs and fear.
-You stop hearing him speak altogether.
+As your dentist begins to describe what you need, you might hear words like “root canal,” or “dental implant,” but most of your mind is flooding with dollar signs and fear.
+You stop hearing them speak altogether.

 Then, panic sets in.
 You can’t afford this . . .

 You’re easily looking at thousands of dollars of dental treatment, and you have bills to pay.
 You’ll have to put it off until you have the funds, which may not be for months or years.
 And when you’re finally able to face your fate and get the dental care you desperately need, the situation will inevitably be worse and more expensive.

 But what you may not know is that there is an alternative solution.
 You can follow in the footsteps of thousands of other Americans and travel abroad for your dental care.
 Dental tourism (traveling across the border for cheaper dental treatment) can be a safe and effective option.
 Here’s why dental tourism might be a fantastic option for you.

 The savings of dental tourism are significant, and these savings are compounded if you need multiple procedures.
 A root canal typically costs about $1,250 in the U.S. The same procedure in Mexico costs about $250.
 That’s a $1,000 in savings just for one root canal!